 The Cayuga Lake Restoration & Protection Plans and the Harmful Algal Bloom Action Plan for Cayuga Lake spell out actions that municipalities and others can take to protect and preserve the water quality throughout the watershed.
-One of CWIO’s goals is to assist in implementing projects identified in these plans.
+One of CWIO’s goals is to assist in implementing projects identified in these plans but other plans as well.
+See more detail on the project submission page.

 PROJECTS prioritized FOR implementation